blackmountainb/RespiratoryFrequencyMeasurer/README.md

 4 - Download and setup ArduSpreadSheet, from https://circuitjournal.com/arduino-serial-to-spreadsheet - this is a library that will generate the csv file with the information for Temperature detection from the sensor

-5 - Execute Arduino code and collect csv file
+5.1 - Execute Arduino code and collect csv file

-6 - Chose csv collected on code export_csv_code.py
+5.2 - Chose csv collected on code export_csv_code.py
+OR

-7 - Or generate and plot data in real time with real_time.py code
+6. - Generate and plot data in real time with real_time.py code